Historical materialism: Feudal mode of production

 The feudal mode of production emerged from slave society (e.g. in Europe after the collapse of the Roman Empire), coinciding with the further advance of productive forces.
 Feudal society's class relations were marked by an entrenched nobility and serfdom.
+For Marx, what defined feudalism was the power of the ruling class (the aristocracy) in their control of arable land, leading to a class society based upon the exploitation of the peasants who farm these lands, typically under serfdom and principally by means of labour, produce and money rents.
 Simple commodity production existed in the form of artisans and merchants.
 This merchant class would grow in size and eventually form the bourgeoisie.
 However, production was still largely for use.